lexi-fireafylord/lexi-fireafylord/README.md

 hi! abuot me

-like i mentioned im 13 so im beggign you dont be weird 😭😭😭😢😢 umm umm i really like bfdi, objectified, forsaken (kinda), dandys world (also kind of), murder drones, dod and regretevator but i dont really engage with the fandoms.
+umm umm i really like bfdi, objectified, forsaken (kinda), dandys world (also kind of), murder drones, dod and regretevator but i dont really engage with the fandoms.
 ESPECIALLY forsaken. i like drwaing except i suck at it but its ok.. some characters i REALLY LIKE: